Policy: Policy 1-1-1: College Council & Policy and Procedure Development Date Adopted: Oct 09, 2001

 Section 9: Current Ad Hoc Committees

-Section 10: Oversight of Standing Committees, Subcommittees, Ad Hoc Committees, and Workgroups
+Section 10: Oversight of Standing Committees, Subcommittees, and Ad Hoc Committees

 1. Oversight of Standing Committees, Subcommittees, and Ad Hoc Committees